cloudflare/cloudflare-docs/products/rules/src/content/mass-redirects/index.md

 Mass Redirects allow you to define a large number of redirects at the account level.
 These redirects navigate the user from a source URL to a target URL using a given HTTP status code.

-These redirects are essentially static — they do not support any string replacement operations.
-However, you can configure the exact behavior of each URL Redirect by setting its options.
+Mass Redirects are essentially static — they do not support any string replacement operations.
+However, you can configure URL Redirect options that affect their URL matching behavior and their runtime behavior.

 ## Availability